 The TCL 6-Series Roku TV offers a supremely good value for first-time 4K TV buyers, whether you're buying it at a standard 55-inch size or a larger (more recently released) 75-inch display, as one of the best TCL TVs out there.

 It offers a big course correction to older 6 Series models too, many of which were limited to a single size, and restricting buyer flexibility – making the odd model that did make our best TVs list all the more impressive.

-Thankfully, the biggest issue with last year’s TCL P6-Series has been fixed in the new 6-Series TVs that offer both a 65- and 55-inch variation, and for 2019, a new 75-inch version with even more contrast control zones.
+Thankfully, that issue has been fixed in the new 6-Series TVs that offer both a 65- and 55-inch variation, and since 2019, a new 75-inch version with even more contrast control zones.

 As for the panel itself, there have been a few modifications for this year – TCL has increased the number of contrast control zones from 72 to 96 on the 55-inch models, and upwards of 120 on the 65-inch version of the TVs.
 The 75-inch edition tops out at 160 contrast control zones.